believer/willcodefor.beer/posts/hemnet-frontend-testing-workshop.md

 ---
 title: hemnet frontend testing workshop
 excerpt: This is a workshop in Frontend Testing that I held at Hemnet.
-The idea was to have it sort of like a Mob programming session so that each participant got to code and get a feel for the code instead of just sitting and listening to me talk about it.
+The idea was to do it like a Mob programming session.
+That way, each participant got to get a feel for the code instead of having to sit and listen to me talk about it.
 date: '2021-06-16T15:55'
 tags:
   - topic/development